ibm-cloud-docs/discovery-data/upload-data.md

 ## Supported file types
 {: #supportedfiletypes}

-{{site.data.keyword.discoveryshort}} can ingest specific file types; it ignores all other types of files.
+{{site.data.keyword.discoveryshort}} can ingest specific file types.
+For all other types of files, a warning message is displayed and the file is not ingested.

 The following table shows the supported file types and information about feature support that varies by file type.